Courses Offered by Theatre and Dance

 Prerequisite: permission of instructor.

-Basic and elementary techniques of classical and contemporary partnering.
+Basic and elementary techniques of partnering in a variety of styles.
 Variable content course.
-May be repeated to a maximum of four hours.
+May be repeated to a maximum of six hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered